kylefox1/Quartz-Test/content/Garden-1/Knowledgebases-2021_0925-V0.1.md

 ---
-title: "Knowledgebase Previews"
+title: "dataset  Previews"
 ---

-# Knowledgebases
+# datasets

-I am working on a couple knowledgebases for Ledgerback's Library.
+I am working on a couple datasets for Ledgerback's Library.

+These datasets will help map the space and hopefully make it searchable.
+May also include some lit. rev.'s (scholarly/text network analysis )

-The knowledgebases are:
+The datasets are:

-1. Observatory (a knowledgebase monitoring convergent (connection and integration) and pluralistic actors, organizations, movements, events, protocols, networks and more in the alternative internet (i.e., decentralized web, indieweb, Web3, distributed web)),
+1. Observatory (a dataset  monitoring convergent (connection and integration) and pluralistic actors, organizations, movements, events, protocols, networks and more in the alternative internet (i.e., decentralized web, indieweb, Web3, distributed web)),
 	1. `mayve name this the DWeb Convergence Observatory`
-2. Glossary (a knowledgebase constructing a convergent glossary of terms  that span and link across communities in the alternative internet, and grey and academic literature),
+2. Glossary (a dataset  constructing a convergent glossary of terms  that span and link across communities in the alternative internet, and grey and academic literature),
-3. Tools ( a knowledgebase of tools for spanning  the alternative internet, including communities, data-driven apps, social tech, study resources, and more ),
+3. Tools ( a dataset  of tools for spanning  the alternative internet, including communities, data-driven apps, social tech, study resources, and more ),
 4. [DGov_Score-DAO_Index-2021_0921-V0.1](Garden-1/DGov_Score-DAO_Index-2021_0921-V0.1.md)
-5. Question&Answer (Q&A)
+5. FAQs
 	1. probably use for a NLP Q&A system demo
 6. Global Tech Commonwealth (GTC) Index
 7. Convergence Lit.
 Rev.